About this release

 Client Drive Mapping

 Starting with the 2307 version, the Client Drive Mapping (CDM) feature supports folder mapping on the local ChromeOS device so they’re accessible from within a session.
-You can map any folder from the ChromeOS device, for example, folders from Downloads, Google Drive, and USB drives, if the folder doesn’t contain system files.
+You can map any folder from the ChromeOS device.
+For example, folders from Downloads, Google Drive, and USB drives, if the folder doesn’t contain system files.

 The end user can do the following operations: